yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/json_validation_check.markdown

 ## JSONValidationCheck

-Files ending with `.json` should have always have valid JSON.
+Files ending with `.json` should always have valid JSON.